Haʻapai: History

 Traces of ancient settlements of the Lapita culture, dating from around 1500 BC, have been found at sites within the Haʻapai island group.

 The first European to visit Haʻapai was Abel Tasman, in 1643.
 Captain James Cook made several stops on some of the islands in the group in 1774 and 1777.
 He gave them the name of the Friendly Islands in 1777.

-On 18 May 1777, when Cook arrived on one of the islands, accompanied by Omai, they were greeted by Fatafehi Paulaho, the Tu'i Tonga (meaning 'King of the Isles'), who was the most venerated of any chief on the islands.
+On 18 May 1777, when Cook arrived on one of the islands, accompanied by Omai, they were greeted by Fatafehi Paulaho, the Tu'i Tonga (meaning 'King of the Tongan islands'), who was the most venerated of any chief on the islands.

 On 28 April 1789, the Haʻapai island group was one of the sites involved in the famous Mutiny on the Bounty: Captain William Bligh visited the volcanic island of Tofua shortly after his crew set him adrift following their mutiny.

 In 1806, William Mariner arrived on one of the islands, aboard the Port-au-Prince.
 The crew of this ship was killed by Tongan warriors.
 Mariner survived, and lived for four years on one of the islands before he was found by a passing English ship and was able to return to England.

 In 1840, the US Exploring Expedition visited one of the islands and met with George (Taufa'ahau), the chief of Ha'apai.